qyjcode/deepsyslog/README.md

 - python 3.7
 - pytorch >= 1.1.0

-## logpaser
+## data
+you can download raw data from (https://zenodo.org/record/3227177) we

+## log pasing and preprocess
 [logpaser toolkit](https://github.com/logpai/logparser)
 we choose Spell to parse HDFS datasets and Drain to parse BGL datasets.
+The raw logs are seperated to text data and parameters.
+Then split these composite words into separate parts and remove the stop words. place some non-numeric parameters with the label like "ip address","exception","port".
-We save parameters for each log.
+also save parameters for each log.

 ## word embedding
 w2v model.py
 download pre-trained fastText word vectors from (https://fasttext.cc/docs/en/crawl-vectors.html)
-load pre-trained model and convert it to gensim fastText model.
-retrain the model using training data.
+load pre-trained model and convert it to gensim fastText model then continue to train the model using training data.

 ## sentence embedding